mstatt/Nvidia_Jetson_Smoker_Detection/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to get this project up and running it is assumed that you have already flashed and set up the Ubuntu desktop enviorment.
+In order to get this project up and running it is assumed that you have already flashed and set up the Ubuntu desktop environment.